Sequoia Troy

 Therapeutic Approach

 My therapy style is warm, steady, and collaborative.
 Rather than rushing the process, I give clients space to open up when they are ready.

+In therapy, we can slow things down and make space for what feels hard to name.
 We move at your pace while also working toward practical tools, emotional awareness, and a stronger sense of confidence.

-Therapy with me is a place to slow down, make sense of your experiences, better understand your patterns, and build a stronger relationship with yourself.
+Our work together can help you make sense of your experiences, better understand your patterns, and build a stronger relationship with yourself.

 When I’m not doing therapy…